Anivice/Sysdarft/doc/Sysdarft.md

 In assembly or low-level programming, the `.equ` directive is used to *replace occurrences of a string* with another, similar to how macros work in C.
-It's essentially a way to define *symbolic constants* or *aliases* for values or strings.
+It is essentially a way to define *symbolic constants* or *aliases* for values or strings.

 - *Regular expression support disabled*

-  If the assembler doesn't enable regular expressions (option `-R, --regular`) for the `.equ` directive, it will simply perform a literal string replacement.
+  If the assembler does not enable regular expressions (option `-R, --regular`) for the `.equ` directive, it simply performs a literal string replacement.
-  In this case, it will search for occurrences of a specific string (*Search Target*) and replace them with the *Replacement* exactly as they appear, without any special pattern matching or modifications.
+  In this case, assembler searches for occurrences of a specific string (*Search Target*) and replaces them with the *Replacement* exactly as they appear, without any special pattern matching or modifications.

 - *Regular expression support enabled*

   If the assembler enabled regular expressions, the `.equ` directive can behave like a regular expression search-and-replace.
-  This means it can capture string groups and modify them using regular expression.
+  This means assembler can capture string groups and modify them using regular expression.

 #### Syntax and Example